ColonelBBQ/ColonelBBQ/README.md

 ## 🚀 About Me

 My journey in Data Science started two years ago when I was mesmerized by the complexity of real-world problems during my time as a Fintech Analyst at a unicorn company.

-### 🔍 What I’m Interested In:
-- **Data Mining & Algorithms:** Uncovering hidden patterns and trends in data using advanced algorithms.
-- **Cloud Computing:** Leveraging the power of cloud platforms to scale data processing and machine learning models.
-- **Web Scraping:** Automating the extraction of data from websites to fuel data-driven projects.
-- **Machine Learning & AI:** Building predictive models and intelligent systems that can learn and adapt.

 ---